ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   and operational steps for devices that become non-responsive after updates.

-Where operational considerations are covered by other documents (for example, the TEEP architecture {{RFC9397}}), implementers SHOULD follow the guidance in those documents as applicable.
+Where other documents already cover operational considerations (e.g., {{RFC9397}}), implementers should follow that guidance.

 # Transport Binding Requirements {#transport}